mytran2111/mytran2111.github.io/index.md

 + Financial Mathematics
 + Discrete Maths and Algorithm.

 I also work part-time to support my living.
-I worked as Sale Assistant at McGill Le James Bookstore, Communications Assistant at University Advancement and undergraduate teaching assistant for Probability course.
+I worked as Sale Assistant at McGill Le James Bookstore, Communications Assistant at University Advancement and Undergraduate Teaching Assistant for Probability.

 When I am not stuyding or working, I spend most of my time cooking and doing yoga.
 My favourite recipe is "Mi Quang"- a Vietnames popular dish in South of Vietnam.
 I also love spending time hanging out with my friends.

-#Cool People I met
+## Cool People I Met